How to Sand Wood Like a Pro: Know the Different Ways

 Sheet sanding

 This sanding machine uses a repeating pattern to move the sanding pad.
 This tool is adequate for most initial sanding tasks.
-The machine uses ¼ or ½ sheet of regular sandpaper, which makes it more economical than orbital sanders as they require specific sanding disks.
+The machine uses ¼ or ½ sheets of regular sandpaper, which makes it more economical than orbital sanders as they require specific sanding disks.

-How To Start Sanding Wood
+How To Start Sanding Wood Step by Step?

-Choosing the Right Sandpaper
+01. Choosing the Right Sandpaper

+The first thing about sanding is selecting the correct sandpaper or sand disk suitable for your project.
 You might come across different types of sandpaper with a label of 80-grit, 120-grit, 200-grit, etc. The number and grit indicate the sanding granules per square inch of the paper.

-A higher number means the sandpaper is of more elegant grade and can perform finer and more delicate tasks.
+A higher number means the sandpaper is of a more elegant grade and can perform finer and more delicate tasks.
 On the other hand, lower grade sandpapers are coarser type.

-People generally use a medium to an excellent grade of sandpaper.
+For refinishing furniture and antiques, People generally use a medium to an excellent grade of sandpaper.
 Under 100-grit sandpaper can damage the finish of beautiful wood.
-120-grit and 150-grit sandpapers are ideal for removing scratches and old finish.
+120-grit and 150-grit sandpapers are ideal for removing scratches and old finishes.

-Sanding Wood Using an Orbital Sander
+02. Sanding Wood Using an Orbital Sander

 If you prefer sanding wood using a machine, for most circumstances, an orbital sander will do the trick.
 You need to choose the sandpaper depending on the condition of the wood surface.
 Use 80-grit sandpaper if the surface is very rough, use 120-150-grit sandpaper for a smooth surface, and use 220-grit sandpaper to make the surface even more seamless.